Ivanhoe Christmas Lights at The Boulevard: A Family Survival Guide!

 - Note: buses and vehicles greater than 5 tonne are not permitted to access the Boulevard

 - Make sure to plan ahead and check the up to the minute travel estimates

 - Peak time is just after sunset when the sky darkens to allow the full impact of the lights to shine!

 - There is a small amount of parking at the west end of the Boulevard (near Ivanhoe Park), and parking can be an issue, particularly at peak time.
 Factor in the time it takes to walk to and from the car with small children as well as the time walking along the Boulevard if you won't be driving the route.

 - Nearest toilets are at Ivanhoe Park and at Ivanhoe Station on Norman St

 - The 549 bus runs this route, and the nearest bus stop is outside Ivanhoe Station

-- Food/drink options nearby are mostly concentrated on nearby Upper Heidelberg Road - try the Ivanhoe Tavern, Popula Japanese Takeaway, Delhicious Cuisine, and Saffron Cafe for kid-friendly spots.
+- Food on the Boulevard this year includes BBQs by local community groups, coffee and ice cream, or try nearby Upper Heidelberg Road for the Ivanhoe Tavern, Popula Japanese Takeaway, Delhicious Cuisine, and Saffron Cafe for kid-friendly spots.